jbearer/hspl/README.md

 1. If necessary (depending on the desired semantics) update `freeIn` and its test case.
 2. If necessary, update `mgu` and its test case.
+3. If necessary, update the `Unifiable` instance for `Term` and its test case.
-3. If necessary, update `renameVar` and its test case.
+4. If necessary, update `renameVar` and its test case.

 _In `Control.Hspl`_: